Crops are plants that grow wildly and can be cultivated for food and resources.

 Every crop type has its specific growth times and stages.
 You will know that a crop is harvestable because it will become highlighted when the mouse cursor is floating over it.
 Your plants will grow no matter where you are in the universe (you can even grow them on your ship).

 Crops can be grown on any color of dirt that has been tilled with a hoe, then watered by using a watering can (either a Wooden Watering Can or a Painted Watering Can), Matter Manipulator-collected Water or Healing Water (but not Swamp Water), fallen rain (as long as it is not physically blocked), or a sprinkler.
+The top of the tilled block must be watered; surrounding the sides and bottom with water will have no effect.

 Above-ground crops require open air above the tilled dirt blocks, and if too much water accumulates, the crops will be destroyed, dropping only 1 crop seed each regardless of growth stage.